Please conserve water and postpone water intensive projects

 Below are some recommendations and tips for saving pool water.

 - Cover your pool or spa when it is not being used.
 This will keep your pool cooler and reduce evaporation by 30-50%.
 An average sized pool can lose about 1,000 gallons a month if left uncovered.

 - Avoid jumping into the pool or excessive splashing

 - Drain your pool or spa only when absolutely necessary

 - Turn off fountains, waterfalls, or other water features when they are not in use or you are on vacation.

-- Check for leaks and fix any that are found quickly.
-Depending on the size of the leak, an average sized pool can waste hundreds of gallons of water a day
+- Check for leaks and quickly fix any that are found.
+Depending on the size of the leak, an average-sized pool can waste hundreds of gallons of water per day

 Proper Disposal Procedures

 Proper Disposal of Chlorinated Pool/Spa Water: